emo-nikoloff/Technical-University/Java/README.md

 # Java
-My projects from the second year, first semester in Technical University
+My solutions to the tasks from the second year, first semester in **Technical University**